trick77/overline-relay/README.md

 ## Why would you want to run a relay-only Overline node?

-1. To use it as your private Interchange backend
+1. To use it as your private backend for Interchange.
-2. To help the network
+2. To help the network.
-3. Both
+3. To use the SDK or JSON API to interact with the blockchain.
+4. All of the above.

 ## How to run it